Opinion | Trump's Civil Rights Museum visit is a knife in Mississippi's back

 Then the Trump bomb dropped: The governor that much of Jackson distrusts invited the president that Jackson pretty much despises to join them at the museum opening.
 The capital city moaned, and Bryant condescended back in a tweet: “Mississippi should be proud that @POTUS has agreed to speak….
 Let us come together as one Mississippi.”

-Civil rights leader and congressman John Lewis (D-Ga.) and U.S. Rep. Bennie Thompson (D-Miss.) announced in a joint statement that they now won't be attending, writing that "Trump’s attendance and his hurtful policies are an insult to the people portrayed in this civil rights museum."
-Former governor Ray Mabus (D) also announced that he was staying away, saying "An overt racist and a supporter of white supremacists and neo-Nazis, Donald Trump represents the exact opposite of what this museum is about."
+Civil rights leader and congressman John Lewis, D-Ga., and U.S. Rep. Bennie Thompson, D-Miss., announced in a joint statement that they now won't be attending, writing that "Trump’s attendance and his hurtful policies are an insult to the people portrayed in this civil rights museum."
+Former Gov. Ray Mabus, a Democrat, also announced that he was staying away, saying "an overt racist and a supporter of white supremacists and neo-Nazis, Donald Trump represents the exact opposite of what this museum is about."

 But here in Mississippi, few whites either know or openly acknowledge the depth of our structural racism.
-Still, I was 5 when Martin Luther King Jr. led a march in my hometown of Philadelphia, Mississippi, and a local drove a car into a crowd of marchers (like that young racist allegedly did earlier this year in Charlottesville).
+Still, I was 5 when Martin Luther King Jr. led a march in my hometown, Philadelphia, Mississippi, and a local drove a car into a crowd of marchers (like that young racist is accused of doing earlier this year in Charlottesville).

 But here in Mississippi, few whites either know or openly acknowledge the depth of our structural racism.